 By Andreína Ibarra

 Learning a language is not easy, which is why the teacher’s ability to motivate his or her students is essential.
-From children to adults, it’s never too late to learn a foreign language.
+From children to adults, it’s never too late to learn a language.

 What motivates you to learn a language?
 That is the question you need to ask your students while explaining to them that the curriculum is not as relevant as the goal they want to achieve after they learn the language.
 Other questions you can ask your students are: